 Dr. Boyd built the sanitorium for his wife whom was dying of tuberculosis.
 Unfortunately, she did not survive, as was the case for most patients.
 Doctors during this time period believed that sending patients to dry mountain areas could cure the disease by drying out moisture from the lungs.
 The ruins of Boyd’s Sanitorium are located near the end of the trail.

 A paranormal hotspot?

 Like many other abandoned places, the sanitorium ruins have taken on quite a spooky tone.
 Ghost hunters continue to explore the ruins with their EVP monitors in hand.
-Local legends say that ghosts of the patients continue to haunt the sanitorium.
+Local legend say that ghosts of the patients continue to haunt the sanitorium.
 Any time you hike an isolated trail, the atmosphere takes on an eerie nature.
 Add in the creepy crumpled nature of the ruins and the legends of medical experiments done on the patients, and really it is not impossible to imagine ghosts lurking about.

 - Location: 15000 Dripping Springs Rd, Las Cruces, NM 88011

 - Hours: Year-round except for Christmas, Thanksgiving, New Year’s Eve & Day.
 Entrance gate is open 7am-sunset (8am from Oct-March).